NAICNO/Jobanalyzer/sonalyze/MANUAL.md

   Do not print any output for empty time slots.
 The default is to print a record for every time slot in the requested range.

+### Uptime printing options

+`--interval=<interval>`

+  This required argument specifies to the sampling interval used by sonar in minutes, though it is currently useful to choose an interval about 1 minute shorter than sonar here.
+It is used to determine whether there are any gaps in the system timeline, indicating system downtime.

+`--only-down`

+  Show only records for when the system or its components were down.
+The default is to show all records.

+`--only-up`

+  Show only records for when the system or its components were up.
+The default is to show all records.

+`--fmt=<format>`

+  Format the output for `uptime` according to `format`, which is a comma-separated list of keywords, see OUTPUT FORMAT below.

 ## MISC EXAMPLES